Princess Leia: "Cinnamon buns" hairstyle

-Leia's unique hairdo in Star Wars—arranged in two large buns, one on each side of her head—has come to be known as the "doughnut" or "cinnamon buns" hairstyle, and is iconic of the character and series.
-When asked in a 2002 interview about the origins of Leia's hairstyle, Lucas said he was aiming for "a kind of Southwestern Pancho Villa woman revolutionary look" from "turn-of-the-century Mexico."
-An exhibit at the Denver Art Museum credited a particular revolutionary—later identified as Clara de la Rocha—as an inspiration for the coiffure.
+Leia's unique hairdo in Star Wars—arranged in two large buns, one on each side of her head—has come to be known as the "doughnut" or "cinnamon buns" hairstyle, and is iconic of the character and the Star Wars franchise.
+When asked in a 2002 interview about the origins of the hairstyle, Lucas said he was aiming for "a kind of Southwestern Pancho Villa woman revolutionary look" from "turn-of-the-century Mexico."
+An exhibit at the Denver Art Museum credited a particular revolutionary—later identified as Clara de la Rocha—as an inspiration for the hairdo.
 The museum stated that Leia's hair arrangement was also influenced by a hairstyle worn by indigenous Hopi women of North America.
 Empire suggested that Leia's hairdo was based on that of Queen Fria, a character from the 1930s Flash Gordon comic serial.
-Lucas had originally wanted to film an adaptation of Flash Gordon, but unable to obtain the rights, he began developing an original project which would become Star Wars.
+(Note: Lucas had originally wanted to film an adaptation of Flash Gordon, but was unable to obtain the rights, and so began developing an original project which would become Star Wars.)
 A February 1978 cover story for the British teen magazine Jackie included step-by-step instructions on how to replicate Leia's hair buns.

-In the 1978 short film parody Hardware Wars, Princess Anne-Droid has actual cinnamon buns on the side of her head.
-Miss Piggy of The Muppet Show copied the hairdo in a Star Wars-themed episode of the series in February 1980.
-In the 1987 Mel Brooks comedy film Spaceballs, Princess Vespa (Daphne Zuniga) appears to have the hairstyle, which is soon revealed to in fact be a large pair of headphones.
-In the parody film Thumb Wars, the role of Leia was filled by a character named Princess Bunhead, who has two cinnamon rolls for hair.
-In 2015, Fisher's daughter Billie Lourd's character in the horror-comedy TV series Scream Queens, a rich and disaffected sorority girl known as Chanel No. 3, wears earmuffs in every scene as an homage to Fisher's iconic Leia hairstyle.
-Lourd also has a cameo in The Force Awakens (2015) in which she wears Leia's distinctive hair buns.
+Leia's hairstyle has been referenced or parodied in The Muppet Show (1980), the film Spaceballs (1987), the short film Hardware Wars (1978), and the television series Scream Queens, in which Fisher's daughter Billie Lourd plays a character who wears earmuffs as an homage to Leia's hairstyle.
+(Note: Attributed to multiple references:) In the Star Wars sequel trilogy, Lourd portrays Lieutenant Connix, who wears a hairstyle similar to Leia's.